omniV1/AQC/Docs/Planning/ANDREW_MACK_RESOURCE_LIBRARY_PROJECT.md

 # PROJECT TIMELINE (15 Weeks) - INTEGRATION APPROACH

+## **⚡ SIMPLIFIED APPROACH CONFIRMED**

+**Based on infrastructure decisions above, Andrew's timeline is dramatically simplified:**

+- ✅ **No separate repository** - works in main AQC repo with feature branches
+- ✅ **No authentication setup** - uses existing JWT system unchanged
+- ✅ **No database configuration** - creates new collections in existing Atlas database
+- ✅ **No environment setup** - uses existing `.env` with team-provided credentials
+- ✅ **No deployment configuration** - integrates with existing deployment pipeline

+**This allows Andrew to focus 100% of his time on feature development rather than infrastructure setup!**

+---

 ### **🚀 Phase 1: LUNARA Integration & Pattern Learning (Weeks 1-3)**
 **Learning Focus:** Understanding and extending existing enterprise-grade architecture